apache/ambari-website/versioned_docs/version-3.0.0/ambari-dev/how-to-contribute.md

         * Component.
 Choose the components that are affected by this change.
 Choose from Ambari Components
         * Affects Version.
 For Bugs, assign at least one version that is known to exhibit the problem or need the change
     * Do not include a patch file; pull requests are used to propose the actual change.

+* If you don't have JIRA access:
+    * Submit your Pull Request first
+    * In the PR description, clearly describe the issue or improvement
+    * A community member will create a JIRA ticket and link it to your PR

 ### Pull Request